dibyadas/Midas/README.md

 	  command: 'googlechrome'
 ```

-The running process need not be restarted whenever the above file is re-written as it reloaded every time the gesture detection starts.
-To trigger the detection, tap & hold the extreme top right corner of the touchpad for 0.3s until a notification appears.
-The mouse pointer is grabbed and no longer responds because the bg process is processing all the input.
-Draw the gesture and you see a notif saying what gesture has been detected.
-To confirm it's execution tap and the touchpad within a sec of the notif appearing.
-If not, the gesture is refreshed.
-To stop the detection, tap & hold the same extreme corner for 0.3s until the notif appears.
+The above file is reloaded every time the gesture detection is triggered so no need to worry about re starting the process.
 Here's a GIF showing how it works.

+Installation:

+Ideally, it should be running as a startup script in the background.
+You can set in your DE or install it as systemd service for more robust control.

 The code needs more documentation and refactoring and is open for PRs and issues.
 Cheers :beers: !

-It is written in Python 3.7 and uses extensively uses asyncio library.
-It has a low memory and CPU footprint.
+Footnote:

+I wrote this as an exercise while learning about the asyncio library and thus it is extensively used in this.
+It is single threaded has a low memory & CPU footprint.
+Since I am not an expert in async programs there might be many bugs in this so please let me know by creating an issue that you find.